canhminhdo/spec-based/ReadMe.md

 - Redis is used as a cache memory to avoid duplicate states as well as state sequences.
 - RabbitMQ is used as message broker to deliver messages to workers.
 - Maude is used to load specification and test state sequences by using meta-programing supported by itself.
-- JPF is known as a model checker software specialized to Java programs.
-We have used JPF to generate state sequences instead of model checking Java programs.
+- JPF is known as a model checker software specialized to Java programs which is used to generate state sequences.

 ## How to install
 - Clone the source code to your computer and go to the source code directory.

-- Copy **config.properties.sample** file to **config.properties**.
+- Copy **jpf.properties.sample** file to **jpf.properties**.
 All configuration is set into this file.

 - The environment supports two modes running, including local and remote modes.

-- Check the configuration with Redis, RabbitMQ as well as MySQL in the file configuration.
+- Check the configuration with Redis, RabbitMQ as well as MySQL in the configuration file.

+- To run experiments, you need to change the "caseStudy" in the configuration that correspond to which case study being checked

-- To more extends, if you want to conduct a new case study with the environment, you need to create your own CaseStudy by extending from config.CaseStudy class.
+- To extend more case studies, if you want to conduct a new case study with the environment, you need to create your own CaseStudy by extending from config.CaseStudy class.
 And then do as follows:

     - Configure the application with your own case study in server.ApplicationConfiguration file.

     - Overwrite the initial message sending to the system for kick off, getInitialMessage method in your own CaseStudy file.